The following sections provide links to gambling education publications and/or sites where these resources may be located internationally.

 Gambling Education International

-CollegeGambling.org is a comprehensive resource for students, campus administrators, campus health professionals and parents.
+CollegeGambling.org is a comprehensive resource for students, campus administrators, campus health professionals and parents, available through the National Center for Responsible Gambling (NCRG).

 Facing the Odds: The Mathematics of Gambling and Other Risks is a middle-school curriculum on probability, statistics and mathematics available through the US National Center for Responsible Gambling (NCRG).